function-store/TD_ParHoverMIDI_VSN1/README.md

 - **All VSN1 slot LEDs turn off** when returning to hover mode

 > Parameter slots are saved with the project file / component.

+### Multiple Banks
+The component supports multiple banks to organize your parameter slots, dramatically expanding your control capabilities:

+**Bank Organization**:
+- **Each bank** contains its own set of parameter slots (e.g., 8 slots per bank)
+- **Banks are independent** - each bank remembers its own slot assignments and active slot
+- **Bank switching** instantly loads a different set of parameter assignments
+- **Example**: Bank 0 might control lighting parameters, Bank 1 audio effects, Bank 2 video parameters

+**Bank Configuration**:
+- **Add banks**: Use the `Banks` sequence parameter +/- buttons to add/remove banks
+- **Manual mapping**: Set MIDI note indices in the Banks sequence for bank selection buttons
+- **Learning mode**: Hover over a Banks sequence Index parameter and press your desired MIDI button
+- **VSN1 preset**: The `Use Defaults for VSN1` parameter automatically configures bank buttons

+**Bank Switching**:
+- **Press a bank button** to switch to that bank
+- **Slot assignments change** - button labels and colors update to show the new bank's slots
+- **Active slot recalled** - if you had an active slot in this bank, it becomes active again
+- **Bank indicator** - both VSN1 screen and UI show the current bank number
+- **Independent operation** - each bank operates exactly like the original single-bank system

+**Bank Memory**:
+- **Last active slot** - each bank remembers which slot was last active
+- **Slot assignments** - each bank maintains its own parameter-to-slot mappings
+- **Seamless switching** - return to any bank and continue where you left off

+**Visual Feedback**:
+- **Bank indicator** - current bank number displayed on VSN1 screen and UI
+- **Button labels** - slot button labels update to show parameters from current bank
+- **Button colors** - slot button colors reflect the current bank's slot states (empty/occupied/active)
+- **VSN1 LEDs** - slot LEDs update to match current bank's assignments

+> Banks and their slot assignments are saved with the project file / component.

 ### Parameter Reset (`Reset Par Index`)
 - **Hold this MIDI button**: While hovering over any parameter for the specified time duration